Laminectomy (Decompression Surgery)

 How To Prepare For A Laminectomy

 In the lead-up to your procedure, you must communicate openly with your doctor.
-In order to develop your treatment plan, your doctor needs to know your healthcare history, including medications you are taking (both prescribed and over the counter), family history, allergies, and other related health information.
+To develop your treatment plan, your doctor needs to know your healthcare history, including medications you are taking (both prescribed and over the counter), family history, allergies, and other related health information.

-Before surgery, your doctor will need to perform physical and diagnostic imaging screenings.
+Before surgery, your doctor must perform physical and diagnostic imaging screenings.
 During your physical screenings, expect some light irritation as your doctor may ask you to replicate activities that cause condition flare-ups.

 Make arrangements with a loved one or professional caretaking service to have someone drive you home from surgery and assist with household activities.
 Before your surgery, you will need to quit smoking, stop taking blood thinners, and follow any other advice from your doctor.